cornae/cornae/_posts/2013-04-16-renovation-project-singel-amsterdam.markdown

 ---
 layout: case
 category: cases
-title: Renovation project Singel Amsterdam
+discipline: architecture
+title: Canal house amsterdam
 summary: Complete redesign of the interior for an apartment in a monumental building at one of Amsterdam's historic canals.
 pictures:
   - url: renovation-singel/beletage/00000.jpg